 Due largely to the lack of vacant land, the City does not receive requests to develop housing at densities below those anticipated.
-As shown later in Table H-33, the City is currently processing mixed-use and housing applications for densities between 41 and 75 units per acre-densities that are as expected or higher.
+As shown later in Table H-33, the City is currently processing mixed-use and housing applications for densities between 41 and 75 units per acre in the Town Center District-densities that are as expected or higher.
+These pending developments are three stories in height, with the ground floor consisting entirely of commercial uses and the upper floors consisting of multiple family.
+The residential density ranges from 41 to 75 units per acre, demonstrating that the three-story height limit and ground floor commercial requirement does not prevent projects from reaching extremely high densities (above all max densities except those in the Town Center District).
 Overall, the City's development standards are not considered a constraint to affordable housing.